The Python programming language is increasingly popular for web development, enterprise solutions, SaaS technologies, and system administration.

-- PySimpleSOAP is a simple and lightweight Python SOAP library for client and server web services interfaces.
+- PySimpleSOAP is a simple and lightweight Python SOAP library for client and server web service interfaces.
 It’s designed to be as small and easy to use as possible.

 2. HTTP clients.
 Here are a few of the most popular Python wrappers that work with the HTTP protocol:

 - Urllib3 is a powerful HTTP client for Python.
-The library supports many critical features such as uploading files with multipart encoding and pooling connections that are missing from the standard Python libraries.
+The library supports many critical features such as uploading files with multipart encoding and pooling connections that are missing in standard Python libraries.

-- Requests is the library built on top of urllib3.
+- Requests is a library built on top of urllib3.
 With a simple and user-friendly interface and limited functionality, this library is the best choice for small programs.